 Thank you for coming to our website to find out more about ONE.
 Below you’ll find some frequently asked questions about the organisation, which we hope you will find of interest.

 ONE is a global movement campaigning to end extreme poverty and preventable disease by 2030, so that everyone, everywhere can lead a life of dignity and opportunity.

 We believe the fight against poverty isn’t about charity, but about justice and equality.

-ONE works through advocacy and campaigning and does not raise funds directly for schools, hospitals and the like, but rather advocates for government programs that make life better for millions of the world’s poorest people.
+ONE is a campaigning organisation and does not raise funds directly for schools, hospitals and the like, but rather advocates for government programs which improve the lives of millions of people living in poverty.
 ONE is not a grant-making organisation and does not solicit funding from the public or receive government funding.

 Who are ONE members?

 ONE is a global movement of millions of people from every walk of life and from across the political spectrum.
 They’re artists and activists, faith and business leaders, students and scientists.
 They take action day in, day out — organising, mobilising, educating, and advocating so that people will have the chance not just to survive, but to thrive.

 ONE has always said: “We’re not asking for your money, we’re asking for your voice.”
 ONE members support our work by using their voices – and their political clout – to persuade their government representatives to support effective programs that spur development and are making a real, measurable difference in the fight against extreme poverty and disease.

 How is ONE governed?